wp-plugins/advanced-responsive-video-embedder/readme.txt

 `[metacafe id=237147 w=400 h=300]`

-This will automatically switch to 'fixed' mode and create a NOT resposive fixed sized embed.
+This will automatically switch to 'fixed' mode and create a NOT responsive fixed sized embed.

 `[metacafe id=237147 align=left]`